The internet has evolved. It’s all about speed and efficiency.

 To put it in simple words, in a single step, CDN is at the core of data scattered around the world.
 This aids in ensuring that your users have more comprehensive coverage.
-For instance, for someone sitting in New York, they will be able to access your website through a local NY PoP.
+For instance, someone sitting in New York will be able to access your website through a local NY PoP.

-Let’s understand some terms before getting into the detailed understanding of how CDN works.
+Let’s understand some terms before getting into a detailed understanding of how CDN works.